Okwach8/alx-higher_level_programming/0x06-python-classes/README.md

 ### [7.
 Singly linked list](./100-singly_linked_list.py)
-* Write a class Node that defines a node of a singly linked list by:
+* Write a class Node that defines a node of a singly linked list

 ### [8.
 Print Square instance](./101-square.py)